8. Impact assessment

 In 2018, the Government published its economic assessment of the Chequers option in November.
 In late 2019, the Johnson government refused to produce an economic assessment of its proposals, despite Parliament requesting one to inform the Commons debate.

-The Government’s own modelling (by the Department for Exiting the European Union in November 2018) cited mid-range GDP losses from trade effects of:
+Previously, the Government’s own modelling (by the Department for Exiting the European Union in November 2018) cited mid-range GDP losses from trade effects of:

 • 1.4% for an EEA-style agreement (£0.5 billion per week)